liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/04-adding-the-management-bar/02-implementing-a-navigation-filter.markdown

+---
+header-id: implementing-a-management-bar-navigation-filter
+---

-# Implementing a Management Bar Navigation Filter [](id=implementing-a-management-bar-navigation-filter)
+# Implementing a Management Bar Navigation Filter

 Navigation filters are used to create navigation menus in the Management Bar.
 You can add as many navigation filters to the Management Bar as your app